garrettbates/garrettdbates.com/_posts/2024-08-06-anything-but-option-b.md

     <img src="/assets/anything-but-option-b/dug-in-and-never-change.png" alt="Dug in" style="max-height:558px">
 </div>

-Over the last 4 years I've spent over 2000+ hours facilitating technical brainstorm discussions with hundreds of different people.
+Over the last 4 years, I've spent over 2000+ hours facilitating technical brainstorming discussions with hundreds of people.
 Gnarly and complex problems are frequent and quick decision making is paramount.
 Differing opinions are a given - but occasionally a team member falls into the "Anything but option B!" trap.
 I define it as a dysfunctional hyperfocus on the cons associated with a given option.

 ![Con Overemphasis](/assets/anything-but-option-b/con-overemphasis.svg){: height="300px"}

 I’ve certainly fallen into this trap.
-Sometimes option B just looks like garbage from your perspective.
-However that is the value in collaborating with others - they can help pull your blinders off.
+Sometimes option B looks like garbage from your perspective.
+However, that is the value of collaborating - they can help pull your blinders off.
 Easier said than done - especially when you are "dug in".
-In this post I'll review a four simple steps to help you move the discussion forward in a way that leaves the group in a position to make the best decision and keep your relationships intact.
+In this post, I'll review four simple steps to help you move the discussion forward in a way that leaves the group in a position to make the best decision and keep your relationships intact.

 ## Step 1: Focus on making them believe you understand their criticisms
 After someone lays down some damage and gives their input tearing apart option B it is important to make sure they believe they are understood.
 This is the only way to avoid them looping back through the cons repetitively.